 In this conversation, he also mentioned the role played by Mr. Ratan S Mama, the man who built RSM in the 1960s and took global strides, with an office outside India in Dubai.

 ASA is a 31-year-old firm with a team of 1000+ employees.
 How did it all start?

 Ajay: I qualified as an Indian Chartered Accountant in 1989 and joined Arthur Andersen in their Tax & Business Advisory Services.
-It was an eye opener as to how developed the professional services firms were outside of India.
+It was an eye-opener as to how developed professional services firms were outside of India.

 Just to place things in perspective, India was a closed economy till 1991.

-It helped me realise the future potential of setting up a thoroughly professional firm.
+It helped me realize the future potential of setting up a thoroughly professional firm.